 The last stop in the northern section of the Falealupo Peninsula is the House of Rocks.
-The collapsed lava tube served as shelter during the cyclones.
-Legend has it that the cave is actually the result of a house building competition between the men and women of the village.
+The collapsed lava tube served as a shelter during the cyclones.
+Legend has it that the cave is actually the result of a house-building competition between the men and women of the village.
 The women won by the way.
 The ‘house’ is at the end of a short trail and if you can’t find it, one of the kids living out front will be more than happy to lead the way for T5.

 I hope you’ve found this Samoa Travel Guide useful.
 Check out the Samoa travel guide collection for additional resources, including sample itineraries.